oo11o/imdber/README.md

-# kinopoisk
+# IMDb

-Get data of films from kinopoisk
+IMDb is parser movies of popular web resource.
+I use puppeteer to bypass CAPTCHA.